RohitSattu/The_C_Language/README.md

 # The C Programming Language
-This repository contains source code to some of the course projects that I worked on at York University.
+This repository contains some files written in C language.

 # calculator
 - averageCalculator takes two or more integers as arguments and calculates average of those numbers.